h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 4. If $I(X;Y) = H(X)$, what does this indicate?
 5. Compare mutual information for different types of relationships
 6. Consider a dataset where $X$ takes values $\{1, 2, 3, 4\}$ with equal probability and $Y = X^2 \mod 4$.
 Calculate the correlation between $X$ and $Y$, then calculate the mutual information.
 Show that correlation is 0 but mutual information reveals the relationship.
 What does this demonstrate about the limitations of correlation?
+7. Design a dataset where mutual information fails to detect a relationship
+8. If mutual information is normalized to [0,1], how do you interpret the values?
+9. Compare mutual information for linear vs quadratic relationships
+10. How does mutual information handle noise in the data?

 For a detailed explanation of this question, see [Question 10: Mutual Information Properties](L8_2_10_explanation.md).